 by Brent Baker

-LifeNews.com Note: Brent Baker is the vice president of the Media Research Center.
+LifeNews.com Note: Brent Baker is the Steven P.J.
+Wood Senior Fellow and Vice President for Research and Publications at the Media Research Center.